 Tobacco is a particularly addictive substance, and quitting is no doubt a difficult proposition.
 However, if you declare to yourself that you are not a smoker, the theory goes, it is no longer a choice to make.
 You are not a smoker, plain and simple.

 In a similar fashion, a “saver” acts as a responsible steward of his or her personal finances.
-If that becomes your identity, it will be much easier to convince yourself that the best course of action is to squirrel money away instead of spending all of your available resources.
+If that becomes your identity, it will be much easier to convince yourself that the best course of action is to squirrel money away instead of spending your resources at abandon.

 Every Little Bit Counts